Fiserv/exchange/docs/getting-started/getting-started-underwriting.md

 # Underwriting

 The flow of underwriting on the system will change depending on if you are on a full service, or shared service model.
-In a full service model, you may be able to utilise Exchange's APIs and tools in order to create your own Credit Risk + AML model.
+In a full service model, you may be able to utilize Exchange's APIs and tools in order to create your own Credit Risk + AML model.

 <!-- type: row -->